 Animal parents will often leave their babies to forage, some even for days at a time, especially if they are raising their young alone.
-There are times where you may not see the parent, but that doesn’t mean the baby was abandoned.
-As compassionate rescuers, we sometimes find ourselves as ‘accidental kidnappers’ without meaning to.
+You may not see the parent, but that doesn’t mean the baby was abandoned.
+As compassionate rescuers, we sometimes find ourselves as ‘accidental kidnappers.’
 We assume a baby animal is abandoned or orphaned before we have taken the time to really observe the situation.

 If you are seeking advice please call our front office at 541-476-0222.